The Society and its aims

 Publications: The Society publishes a Journal twice a year, sent to its members and subscribed to by many libraries around the world, and has published two volumes of prayers, a translation of the Fusûs al-Hikam, and a Commemorative Volume on the 750th anniversary of Ibn 'Arabi's death.
-The Society website makes available translations and articles reprinted from the Journal, as well as from other sources, and provides information about conferences and other events worldwide.
-The Society sells many books in this field at its events and by mail order.
+The Society website makes available translations and articles reprinted from the Journal, as well as from other sources, and features monthly podcasts of talks and symposia presentations.
+It also provides information about conferences and other events worldwide.
+Books published by the Society and other publishers can be purchased online or by mail order.

 Events: The Society has organised a symposium in the United Kingdom each year since 1984, and in the United States since 1987.
 These are a meeting place for scholars and people with a very wide range of interest in the work of Ibn 'Arabi.

 Collections: The Society has a specialist library of printed materials in Oxford, which includes books in more than a dozen languages, and has a unique collection of microfilm and digital copies of historic manuscripts.
 These copies help to protect these works against loss, and provide the basis for the publication of accurate editions and translations of the text.